Oracle Backend for Microservices and AI

 After the images are built and pushed, the tunnel is no longer required and can be stopped.

-Deploy Oracle Backend for Spring Boot and Microservices
+Deploy Oracle Backend for Microservices and AI

 Deploy the database and Microservices by running this command: